01Pollux/FF2-EvenMore-Possibilities/README.md

 -tj_allowscout : allow scouts to use mad milk.

--tj_allowscout : allow scouts to use gas tank.
+-tj_allowpyro : allow pyros to use gas tank.

 ## Revive-Marker :